-To estimate the potential economic cost of the passage of of Senate Bill 1, we first obtained 2016 American Community Survey (ACS) five-year data using the Integrated Public Use Microdata Series (IPUMS) portal.
-We then applied the methodological approach outlined by Harvard University economist George Borjas to arrive at an estimate of the undocumented immigrant population in Kentucky.
-The foreign-born population is adjusted for misreporting in two ways.
-Foreign-born individuals who reported naturalization are reclassified as non-naturalized if the individual had resided in the United States for less than six years (as of 2016) or, if married to a U.S. citizen, for less than three years.
+To estimate the potential economic cost of the passage of Senate Bill 1459 and House Bill 1407, we first obtained 2018 American Community Survey (ACS) five-year data using the Integrated Public Use Microdata Series (IPUMS) portal.
+We then applied the methodological approach outlined by Harvard University economist George Borjas to arrive at an estimate of the undocumented immigrant population in Oklahoma.3 The foreign-born population is adjusted for misreporting in two ways.
+Foreign-born individuals who reported naturalization are reclassified as non- naturalized if the individual had resided in the United States for less than six years or, if married to a U.S. citizen, for less than three years.